Looks like your cart is empty. Compare Travel Backpacks

 RedOxx’s Sky Train tries to be too many things at once.

-For example, this backpack can’t even decide how it should be carried.
+For example, this backpack can’t decide how it should be carried.
 Their website says Sky Train can be carried in five different ways:

 When we designed the Outbreaker, we had to choose between being really good at one thing, or being mediocre at a few things.
 We chose the former.
 At Tortuga, we always try to do one thing at a time and do it really well.